Dominion lawyer alleges Fox News 'recklessly disregarded the truth' on 2020 election claims - KESQ

 In February, Smartmatic, another voting technology company, filed a $2.7 billion lawsuit against Fox News, Giuliani and Powell for what it called a “disinformation campaign.”

-In a statement on behalf of the network and the named hosts issued after the lawsuit was filed, a Fox News spokesperson said, “FOX News Media is committed to providing the full context of every story with in-depth reporting and clear opinion.
+In a statement responding to that suit, a Fox News spokesperson said, “FOX News Media is committed to providing the full context of every story with in-depth reporting and clear opinion.
 We are proud of our 2020 election coverage and will vigorously defend this meritless lawsuit in court.”

 Asked for comment, Powell said in a statement in February, “I have not received notice or a copy of this alleged lawsuit.
 However, your characterization of the claims shows that this is just another political maneuver motivated by the radical left that has no basis in fact or law.”